SGDInstitute/apollo/content/collections/pages/mblgtacc/vendor-fair-maker-market.md

         content:
           -
             type: text
-            text: 'Pay what you can - recommended contributions:'
+            text: 'We offer "pay what you can" pricing for makers and vendors.
+Recommended contributions:'
       -
         type: set
         attrs:
-          id: lflq48h8
+          id: 6Sy8ICPu
           values:
             type: table
             first_row_header: true